Skip to content

 Reference range: 35–52 g/l

-Albumin is a protein produced in the liver that performs important functions such as transporting nutrients and maintaining osmotic pressure.
-Low albumin levels may indicate liver diseases, malnutrition, or kidney diseases.
+Albumin is a protein produced in the liver that performs important functions such as nutrient transport and maintaining osmotic pressure.
+Low albumin levels may indicate liver disease, malnutrition, or kidney disease.

-Due to the requirements for preanalytics and the stability of the sample, albumin is not well-suited for home testing.
+Due to the requirements for pre-analytics and sample stability, albumin is not well-suited for home testing.

 Probatix Health